A Long Exact Sequence in Symmetry Breaking: order parameter constraints, defect anomaly-matching, and higher Berry phases: Examples

-The short exact sequence from $D = 3$ to $D = 4$ was analyzed in Section \ref{subsubsectdwformajorana} in the context of time reversal domain walls of $2+1D$ Majorana fermions.
+The short exact sequence from $D = 3$ to $D = 4$ was analyzed in \cref{subsubsectdwformajorana} in the context of time reversal domain walls of $2+1$D Majorana fermions.

+Finally, we may also consider composing two of the defect maps in this section, which produces a defect map and an SBLES corresponding to symmetry breaking by an order parameter transforming under $2\sigma$.
+Note that an $2\sigma$ order parameter is a pair of $\Z/2$-odd operators.
+Unlike symmetry breaking by an $\sigma$ order parameter, this process preserves the (anti)-unitarity of the symmetry operator, and exchanges the symmetry types $\Z/2^T\times \Z/2^F$ and $\Z/4^T$, and symmetry types $\Z/2^U\times\Z/2^F$ and $\Z/4^U$.
+We discuss the case of $\Z/4^T$ ($\Pinp$) breaking to $\Z/2^T\times \Z/2^F$ ($\Pinm$).
+Note that the residual family anomaly is more than just gravitational, as it falls outside of the cases considered in \cref{eq:guage-to-pure-gravity-anomaly}.
+In particular, it is classified by $\Omega^D_{\Z/2, \Spin, \sigma}(S(2\sigma)) = \tilde{\Omega}^{D+1}_{\Spin}(\mathbb{R}P^2)$.

+Consider the $D=4$ short exact sequence from the table above.
+As noted above, the generator of $\Z/16$ can be represented by $2+1$D Majorana fermions.
+One Majorana fermion has a single $T$-odd Majorana mass term $\cO_1$, and we have considered its symmetry breaking.
+However, as discussed in \cref{subsubsec2dMajoranaresidualanomaly}, we can't find a second $T$-odd operator such that

+is nondegenerately gapped for large $r$ and all $\theta$.
+This corresponds to the $\Z/2$ residual anomaly in $\Omega^4_{\Spin}(S(2\sigma))$.
+However, if we have two Majorana fermions, then we can find two $T$-odd operators such that \eqref{eq:this-eq} gaps the system for all $\theta$.
+The codimensional two vortex is precisely the Majorana zero modes, which have a $\Z/8$ classification.

-\subsubsection{$\bZ/3$ symmetry breaking for fermions}
+\subsection{$\bZ/3$ symmetry breaking for fermions}

 An interesting case which demonstrates some of the more typical complexity of the SBLES is $\bZ/3$ symmetry breaking in fermionic systems via a charge 1 order parameter.
 Such a symmetry must be unitary and the symmetry group must have the product structure $\bZ/3^U \times \bZ/2^F$.
-This situation is described later in \cref{Zk_spin}, with $k=3$.
 The relevant classification is shown in Table \ref{tab:Z3classification}; the new piece of information we need is $\Omega_*^\Spin(B\Z/3)$, worked out in degrees $11$ and below in~\cite[\S 12.2]{DDHM22} using work of Bruner-Greenlees~\cite[Example 7.3.2]{BG10}.